Anna Quindlen

 Bestselling Author | Pulitzer Prize-Winning Journalist

-She is the author of nine novels: Object Lessons, One True Thing, Black and Blue, Blessings, Rise and Shine, Every Last One, Still Life with Bread Crumbs, Miller’s Valley, and Alternate Side.
-Her memoir Lots of Candles, Plenty of Cake, published in 2012, was a #1 New York Times bestseller.
+Anna’s writing explores the complexities of family, friendship, and womanhood, capturing an authenticity of the human experience that few others have mastered.
+Her novels include Object Lessons, One True Thing, Black and Blue (an Oprah’s Book Club pick), Blessings, Rise and Shine, Every Last One, Still Life with Bread Crumbs, Miller’s Valley, and Alternate Side.
+One True Thing was adapted for the big screen and starred Meryl Streep while Black and Blue and Blessings became TV movies.
+Her memoir Lots of Candles, Plenty of Cake was a #1 New York Times bestseller.
 Her book A Short Guide to a Happy Life has sold more than a million copies.
-Her most recent books are Nanaville: Adventures in Grandparenting and Write For Your Life.
-While a columnist at the New York Times she won the Pulitzer Prize and published two collections, Living Out Loud and Thinking Out Loud.
-Her Newsweek columns were collected in Loud and Clear.
+More recent titles include Nanaville: Adventures in Grandparenting and Write for Your Life, a call to pick up a pen and find yourself.
+Living Out Loud, Thinking Out Loud, and Loud and Clear are collections of popular her columns.

 Topics